HN1A/ShellCamX/README.md

 - Professional fake HTML interface to trick the victim.
 - Easy & fast CLI setup with **red-themed** hacker-style terminal.
 - No external dependencies – only uses `Flask`.
+- IOS devices (Safari) are not supported.
+- You have to run ngrok when you run the tool, open a second page and run it
 ---

 ## 🧰 Requirements